c-blake/cron/README.md

 wrapper program, it is better practice to have your jobs redirect their output.

 `cron.nim` *does* make it easy to redirect to /dev/null.
 The `J` job `template` does this by default, for example.
-But if you have somewhere you want things to go, like `/var/log/HappyNY` in the example program, you can just do that.
-Or, if a sysadmin does not let you put things in `/var/log`, but only where you have a disk quota, like `$HOME/log/`, then you can direct it there.
-Or if that is a network filesystem, `/var/tmp/$ME/log`.
+If you have somewhere you want things to go, like `/var/log/HappyNY` in the example program, you can just do that.
+Or, if a sysadmin doesn't let you put things in `/var/log`, but only where you have a disk quota, like `$HOME/log/`, you can direct it there.
+Or if that is a net FS then `/var/tmp/$ME/log`.
 Or wherever.

 [^1]: I can only speculate why the original cron system was so complex - that is more a question for TUHS.